Morgan-Griffiths/code_context/README.md

 # Code Context Extractor for python

-This is a tool that leverages LSP and AST parsing to extract relevant python code snippets given a file.
-Optionally given a function name inside that file.
-It is intended to be used with GPT.
+This is a tool that leverages LSP and AST parsing to extract relevant python code snippets given a file and optionally a function name in that file.
+It is intended to be used with ChatGPT.

 ## Current limitations

-Only parses Classes and functions.
-Does not parse assignments, or non-function attributes.
+Only parses classes and functions.
+Does not parse assignments, or non-function class attributes.
 Only parses content inside functions.

 ## Output Format